Algebras for generalized entanglement wedges: Algebraic quantum information

 In the type $III$ case, it is still possible to define relative entropy between states using Tomita-Takesaki theory \cite{Araki:1976zv, Araki:1977zsq}.
 In this type $III$ case, the relative entropy is always finite between faithful states.
 For the other cases, the relative entropy is finite if and only if the support of $\omega$ is contained in the support of $\sigma$.

 When finite, the relative entropy is always a positive quantity.
 In the tracial case, we can take $\sigma$ to be the tracial state such that the second term vanishes and we have

 This shows that the entropy defined above is always negative.
-We will see below that for a standard algebra of observables on a finite dimensional Hilbert space, the algebraically defined entropy is related to the usual von Neumann entropy by $S(\omega) = S_{vN} - \log D$.
+We showed in \cref{sec:alg_RT} that for a standard algebra of observables on a finite dimensional Hilbert space of dimension $D$, the algebraically defined entropy is related to the usual von Neumann entropy by $S(\omega) = S_{vN} - \log D$.